AdamClarkStandke/GAN_Models/README.md

 # Theoretical underpinnings of DCGAN
 - - - - - - - - - - - - - -

 As detailed in the book [Advanced Deep Learning with Python: Design and implement advanced next-generation AI solutions using TensorFlow and PyTorch](https://www.amazon.com/Advanced-Deep-Learning-Python-next-generation/dp/178995617X) by Ivan Vasilev.
-The DCGAN stems from the landmark paper introduced in 2014 titled [Generative Adversarial Nets](https://proceedings.neurips.cc/paper/2014/file/5ca3e9b122f61f8f06494c97b1afccf3-Paper.pdf)
+The DCGAN stems from the landmark paper introduced in 2014 titled [Generative Adversarial Nets](https://proceedings.neurips.cc/paper/2014/file/5ca3e9b122f61f8f06494c97b1afccf3-Paper.pdf) The implementation of the paper's algorithm comes from a tensorflow tutorial titled [dcgan](https://www.tensorflow.org/tutorials/generative/dcgan)

 ## The generator:
-> To learn the generator’s distribution p_g over data **x**, we define a prior on input noise variable p_z(z), then represent a mapping to data space as G(**z**;theta_g), where G is a differential function represented by a multilayer perceptron with parameters theta_g [^1].
+> To learn the generator’s distribution p_g over data **x**, we define a prior on input noise variable p_z(**z**), then represent a mapping to data space as G(**z**;θ_g), where G is a differential function represented by a multilayer perceptron with parameters θ_g [^1].

 This is represented by the following code:
 ```python